Sales Tax on CBD Oil

 - Sales tax

-- Or excise tax in lieu of sales tax
+- Or excise tax instead of sales tax

-The states are quickly attempting to decide how to maximize their state revenues from the sales of hemp and CBD oils.
+The states are quickly attempting to decide how to maximize their state revenues from hemp and CBD oils’ sales.

 One may argue that CBD oil should fall under an agriculture exemption, and therefore not subject to sales tax, like food and food ingredients.